bhaskar4k/Project-Exam-Portal/readme.md

 # Exam Portal
 An exam portal which has two separate react app, one for admin access and one for student

+# Live walkthrough video of this project : https://youtu.be/hyR9b4N1NEA

 # Tech Stack
 - Frontend : React.js, JavaScript, CSS
 - Backend : JAVA, Rest API, JDBC, SQL